RiS3-Lab/p2im-real_firmware/Robot/README.md

 Import the project for Robot firmware by `File -> Open projects from file system` and select this directory as the `import source`.

-Compile the firmware by `Project -> build all` and you will find the binary at `Debug/InvertedPendule.elf`.
+Compile the firmware by `Project -> Build Project` and you will find the binary at `Debug/Robot.elf`.